-General The General Fund accounts for and reports all financial resources not accounted for and reported in another fund.
+General Fund This fund accounts for and reports all financial resources not accounted for and reported in another fund.
 The general fund balance is available to the District for any purpose provided it is expended or transferred according to the general laws of Ohio.

-EMS The EMS Fund accounts for charges for services receipts and expenditures related to the District's ambulance operations.
+EMS Fund This fund accounts for charges for services receipts and expenditures related to the District's ambulance operations.